 Extenuating circumstances include but are not limited to death of an immediate family member, auto accident and hospitalization, serious illness of student or immediate family member, or pre-approved university event/activity.

 Health Requirement Information

-See Section 2 for information related to the College of Health Profession Health Requirement Policy.
-Medical Assisting students can expect to lift more than 50 pounds at any one time, spend several hours standing, and able to move quickly, appropriately handle stressful situations, and function as a member of the healthcare delivery team.
+Medical Assisting students may expect to lift more than 50 pounds, spend several hours standing, and move quickly, appropriately handle stressful situations, and function as a member of the healthcare delivery team.

 Inclement Weather